archanpatkar/Enigma/README.md

 #### A Complete Modular Design with configurable Rotors and Reflectors through a JSON file

 ## Details
-> Rotors and Reflectors can be added using rotors.json and reflector.json files
+> Rotors and Reflectors can be added modifying rotors.json and reflector.json files

 ### Rotors Supported